Green Wave (abortion rights): History

 Green bandanas were first adopted as a symbol by Argentinian abortion and family planning rights activists in 2003, drawing inspiration from the Mothers of the Plaza de Mayo protesters who similarly used white scarves (opponents of abortion rights in Argentina in turn began using blue bandanas as their symbol).
 Green bandanas were also used by Argentinian Ni una menos anti-femicide protesters in 2015.
 By 2020, green bandanas were being used by abortion rights proponents in several other Latin American countries.
-During the 2020s, multiple Latin American countries decriminalised abortion.
+The color green was used as a representation of hope and life.
+During the 2020s, multiple Latin American countries began to decriminalize abortion.
 After the Supreme Court of the United States overturned a precedent that mandated abortion access federally and multiple U.S. states began restricting abortion access as a result, abortion rights protesters in the United States also began using green as their symbol.